-Join Mark Jacob for an in-depth discussion in this video ipconfig, part of Network Troubleshooting.
+Join Mark Jacob for an in-depth discussion in this video ipconfig, part of Learning Network Troubleshooting.

 - Let's take a look at another of the Windows network troubleshooting tools.
 This one is ipconfig.
 If you are inside a commmand prompt, which once again, I am.
 I'm actually just gonna type ipconfig, and forward slash, question mark.
 I wanna find out my options.
 And let's see here...
 I got lots of choices here.
 Typically, when we issue the command ipconfig our main goal is to find out, "What is my current IP address information?," which I can do that just by typing ipconfig with no additional parameters and hit enter.